jordybronowicki37/CNSD/module-1/opdracht_2_4/README.md

 How to run the project in a container:
 1. Build the container:`docker build -f Dockerfile -t cnsd-bank .`
 2. Start the container:
-   1. Run the stand-alone container with dev profile: `docker run -p 8080:8080 -t cnsd-bank`
+   1. Run the stand-alone container with test profile: `docker run -p 8080:8080 -e "SPRING_PROFILES_ACTIVE=test" -t cnsd-bank`
-   2. Or run the entire prod infrastructure: `docker-compose up -d`
+   2. Or run the entire dev infrastructure: `docker-compose up -d`